Lisp-Stat/documentation/content/en/docs/Manuals/data-frame.md

 ;; 2 Merc 230          22.8   4 140.8  95 3.92 3.15 22.90  1  0    4    2
 ```

-You can also take random samples from CL sequences.
+You can also take random samples from CL sequences and arrays, with or without replacement and in various proportions.
+For further information see [sampling](/docs/manuals/select/#sampling) in the [select system manual](/docs/manuals/select/).

 Uses [Vitter's Algorithm
 D](http://www.ittc.ku.edu/~jsv/Papers/Vit87.RandomSampling.pdf) to
 efficiently select the rows.
 Sometimes you may want to use the
 algorithm at a lower level.
-You don’t want the sample itself; you only
+If you don’t want the sample itself, say you
-want the indices.
-In this case, you can directly use `map-random-below`,
+only want the indices, you can directly use `map-random-below`, which
-which simply calls a provided function on each index.
+simply calls a provided function on each index.

-This is a port to standard common lisp of ruricolist's
+This is an enhancement and port to standard common lisp of
+ruricolist's
 [random-sample](https://github.com/ruricolist/random-sample/tree/master).
 It also removes the dependency on Trivia, which has a restrictive
 license (LLGPL).